Eyesburn: 2019–2024

 In late 2018. the band announced reunion with the lineup from last show in 2016: Aleksandar Petrović "Alek" (drums), Vladimir Lazić "Laza" (bass), Nemanja Kojić "Kojot" (vocals, trombone) and Aleksandar Nikić "Lale" (guitar).
 Band rerecorded War Control and released it as a music video in March.
 First live show after reunion happened in Hala sportova Ranko Žeravica with Vukašin Marković as a guest.
 Luka Matković would sometimes play on guitar instead of "Lale" till the end of the year.

 In late 2020 the band released Fool Control on vinyl (remastered by Luka Matković in Citadela Studio), marking the 20th anniversary of the album.

 In July 2021 Eyesburn had a recording session for Balkanrock Sessions, they recorded five songs and told interesting facts about their music life.
 In September 2021 Eyesburn received the first official tribute release Only We Can Solve This Problem, on which tracks were covered by Serbian bands such as Discord, Downstroy, Brat, Quasarborn, Senshi, etc. The online edition was published by Serbian Metal Portal.

 The sixth full-length studio album titled Troops of Light was released for Mascom Records in July 2022.
 The track "Aware (Bam Bam)" was chosen for the first (video) single.
 The band would take a break from live shows due to sickness of members for about 9 months.
 20 years since the original release of Solid, the same label reissued it for the first time on LP in March 2023.
 In July 2023, 10 years after original release, the band reissued double LP Reality Check.

 In December 2023 the band finally did series of concerts promoting their newest record Troops of Light, playing all songs from that album but Back in the Days, News Noise and Movin' On.
 They also held 30th anniversary concert in March 2024, having Nenad Živić and Wacko as special guests.
 After numerous performances band decided to take another break in June, due to illness of a band member, cancelling all of their then upcoming gigs.

-Eyesburn still hasn't made a public statement since then and it is rumored that the band won't be back in the near future.

 2025–present

 In February 2025, a mini-album called Dream is Over with 6 tracks recorded by the line-up that worked in the period (2015-2016) is released online for the Croatian Geenger Records.
 Although this is essentially unreleased Eyesburn material, it was decided to release it under the Cold Burn moniker, because in addition to Coyote and Mysterious, two members of the band Serbian sludge metal band In From the Cold (bassist Slobodan Đukić and drummer Boris Usanović) were in line-up at that time.
 During 2025, the band returned to play at several concerts and festivals.

+As of 2026, the band is having gigs continuously.
+On the 3rd of January, the band played in Zappa Baza, which was the first gig in Belgrade since summer of 2025 in KST.
+On the 6th of June, the band held one of the biggest concerts in the last 10 years, with the band Sunshine in New Tekstil in Belgrade.